jfroelich/rss-reader/src/doc-transforms/remove-element-attributes-notes.md

-Basically I split up DOM scrubbing into separately concerned functions such as secure_html_document, sanitize_html_document, and condense_document.
+Basically I split up DOM scrubbing into separately concerned functions such as secure_html_document, sanitize_html_document, and html_shrink.
 When splitting up that function I could not decide where to place this functionality.
 The issue is that this function has multiple
 concerns: